mostafa3537/Word-MERN/README.md

-simple website where you can view, save, update, delete your recipes.
+simple website where you can practice categorizing a set of words according to their part of speech.